rocksclusters/kubernetes/README.md

 ```
 #### Step3: Update Calico configuration <a name="step3"></a>
 Edit the daemonset configuration of Calico so that the it will use the local interface.
-First, get the current configuration adn save in a file:
+First, get the current configuration and save in a file:
 ```bash
 kubectl get daemonset -n kube-system calico-node -o yaml > /tmp/calico-node.yaml
 ```

-Edit the resultgin yaml file, and find lines that look like:
+Edit the resulting yaml file, and find lines that look like:
 ```text
         - name: IP
           value: autodetect